 Knowing a couple of these operators can greatly impact the quality of your search results positively.

 Why Google Search?

 Google is the world’s biggest search engine, and mastering it, with these google search operators will help you gain control of your search results.
 Achieve more in less time.

-In this post, we look at 4 of these search operators you should be using everyday to get the results you need.
+In this post, we look at 4 of these search operators you should be using every day to get the results you need.
 About two years ago, while on a volunteer programme, I taught a woman 4 of these search operators and she remarked it changed the way she searched on Google.

-Results for Search: teenage pregnancy in Ghana
+Results for generic search: teenage pregnancy in Ghana

 The results that are displayed are general results relating to teenage pregnancy, searched and displayed according to Google’s algorithm.
 Let’s now take a look at our first Google Search Operator.

 This operator searches for the exact phrase within speech marks only.
 This is ideal when the phrase you are using to search is ambiguous and could be easily confused with something else, or when you’re not quite getting relevant enough results back.
 For example: Let’s now search for “Teenage pregnancy in Ghana”

 The difference between this and the first result is that it searches for the exact phrase “teenage pregnancy in Ghana” in the exact same order you typed it.
 The quotation marks or “search terms” helps you remove any irrelevant results from the search engines.

 Search deep into a website by using “site:”